QuiltMC/rfcs/rfc/0015-data-generation.md

 ## Unresolved Questions

-- Are there alternatives to annotations and Gradle scripts that can be better integrated with mod code?
+- Is there a better name for the `datagen` source set?
+- Should any validation be done to ensure that generated data is usable?

 ## Expected Response

 This will likely obsolete other dynamic data generation tools, so it needs to be a concrete improvement over them.
 Allowing existing solutions to use the cache system may also help.